davioliveira-dev/davioliveira-dev/README.md

 ## :vulcan_salute: Hi! ;)

 My name is Davi, I am passionate about development, be it web, mobile, IoT or game development.

-<br> I have two dogs, called Kiara and Nala.
+I have two dogs, called Kiara and Nala.
 I mostly spend my time strolling through new places, trying out new restaurants or watching series.

-<br> Also i'm gamer, i love playing videogames since i was 6!
+Also i'm gamer, i love playing videogames since i was 6!
 My favorite game is Sonic ;)

 - :office_worker: Currently working as Fullstack Developer.
 - :blue_heart: Techs: React (Web and Mobile), Node.js, TypeScript, Java, Python, C++ and anything they (or me) want to do.